syslab-CAU/epdefrag/README.md

 # An Efficient and Parallel File Defragment Scheme for SSDs

-Guangyu Zhu, Sangjin Lee, Yongseok Son, In Proceedings of 36th ACM/SIGAPP Symposium on Applied Computing (SAC'22)
+Guangyu Zhu, Jeongeun Lee, Yongseok Son, In Proceedings of 36th ACM/SIGAPP Symposium on Applied Computing (SAC'22)

 We implemented our scheme based e4defrag.
 There are user space part and kernel